ckan/ckan/doc/maintaining/filestore.rst

       sudo supervisorctl restart ckan-uwsgi:*

-.. note:: You probably noticed, that this version is almost identical to the configuation from the previous section.
-It's absolutely correct: storages were desinged as a replacement for the previous implementation of filestore and that's why migration happens with the minimal friction.
+.. note:: You probably noticed, that this version is almost identical to the configuration from the previous section.
+It's absolutely correct: storages were designed as a replacement for the previous implementation of filestore and that's why migration happens with the minimal friction.

    The key part of the storage configuration is